awayken/jLetterPop/README.md

-letter-pop
+jLetterPop
 ==========

-A jQuery script to pop the letters of an element.
+A jQuery plugin to pop the letters of an element.